Parks In Nonwhite Areas Are Half The Size Of Ones In Majority-White Areas, Study Says

 The pandemic is making people pay attention to the inequities that have existed for a long time, González says, and explore what a new future could look like.

 "This is an opportunity to continue to see parks as essential, and not just a nicety.
-In the past they tended to be one of the first things to get cut.
+In the past, they tended to be one of the first things to get cut.
 You would see with cities: 'Protect fire, protect police, parks can wait until the very end,' " González says.
 "We can't afford to continue to do that."